 Third on the list, Sebastian Vettel, will be heading in to the new 2021 season with a new contract at Aston Martin.
 The German, who didn’t win a race last year with Ferrari, has secured his legacy and currently has the third most wins of any F1 driver in history, ahead of the iconic names of Alain Prost and Ayrton Senna.
 Again, Vettel might not be a leading contender as the greatest of all time, but he’s certainly in the conversation.

 |Kimi Raikkonen||2001-2009, 2012-2020||332||103|

 Hamilton again sits at the top of this leaderboard, overtaking Schumacher last season to achieve the most F1 podium finishes.
-Hamilton’s strike rate is once again superior to the German’s, finishing on the podium in 60.9% of his Grand Prix starts, compared to Schumacher’s 50.3%.
-Vettel has an equally impressive podium strike rate, finishing in the top three in 48.2% of his starts.
+Hamilton’s strike rate is once again superior to the German’s, finishing on the podium in 61.8% of his Grand Prix starts, compared to Schumacher’s 50.3%.
+Vettel has an equally impressive podium strike rate, finishing in the top three in 46.9% of his starts.